- Tuition vouchers are only for Staffing Table employees, Full-Time Faculty and Adjunct Faculty.

 - Full-time staffing table employees are eligible for three (3) vouchers after 6 months of employment.
 Part-time staffing table employees are eligible for two (2) vouchers after 6 months of employment.

-- Adjunct faculty who have taught both fall and spring semesters of the current academic year and have at least 3 years of service, as defined by longevity, are eligible for three (3) vouchers.
+- Adjunct faculty who taught both Fall and Spring semesters of the previous fiscal year and has at least 3 years of service, according to longevity is eligible to receive three (3) Employee Exemption Vouchers.

 - New employees must be employed 180 days before they are eligible to receive vouchers.